daferro/Q2DTor/README.md

      |
      |     your choice:

-where you should choose option 1 to run the tests with Gaussian and 2 for Orca.
+where you should choose case (1) to run the tests with Gaussian and case (2) to run them with for Orca.
 Once selected, the menu displays:

      |    Select action:
      |     (1) Create input files